Section 4.4: Grades

 - The grade U (Unsatisfactory) denotes failing performance and is used for courses where S/U grading, rather than letter grading, is permitted.
 This grade is earned and is not used for students who never attended or stopped attending the courses (see NF and SF marks).
 Credit hours are recorded as attempted, and the grade is counted as an F.

-- The administrative mark of IN (Incomplete) may be given to students who are unable to complete the work due to extenuating circumstances.
-Students must be currently earning a C or better grade and are unable to complete the required work between the course withdrawal deadline and the end of classes.
-The timeline shall be adjusted appropriate for summer sessions and flexibly scheduled courses.
-Appropriate documentation is generally required to support the extenuating circumstance.
-The student must initiate the request for the IN mark from the instructor, and it is the responsibility of the student to arrange to make up the incomplete work.
-Instructors are required to complete and submit an Incomplete Mark Contract to the department chair/school director at the time grades are assigned.
-This form includes justification for awarding the IN, describes the work to be completed for the course and specifies the grade to be assigned if the work is not completed (default grade).
+- The mark IN (Incomplete) may be given to students who—due to extenuating circumstances—are unable to complete the required work between the course withdrawal deadline and the end of classes.
+The timeline shall be adjusted appropriately for summer sessions and flexibly scheduled courses.
+To be eligible, graduate students currently must be earning a minimum C grade.
+Appropriate documentation is required to support the extenuating circumstance.
+The student or university-approved designee must initiate the request for the IN mark from the instructor, and it is the responsibility of the student to arrange to make up the incomplete work.
+Instructors are required to complete and submit an Incomplete Mark Contract to their department chair/school director at the time grades are assigned.
+This form includes justification for awarding the Incomplete, describes the work to be completed for the course and specifies the grade to be assigned if the work is not completed (default grade).
 A copy of the Incomplete Mark Contract is provided to the student.
-Incomplete grades will not be counted in the computation of grade point averages until the work is completed, at which time an appropriate grade will be assigned based on the instructor’s evaluation of the work submitted and a new grade point average computed.
-Unless the course is completed or an extension is granted, the IN mark will automatically lapse to the grade designated on the Incomplete Mark Contract at the earliest of one of the following: (1) the default date designated on the Incomplete Mark Contract; or (2) at the end of three consecutive terms for graduate courses and after 90 calendar days for College of Podiatric Medicine courses.
+The IN mark is not counted in the computation of grade point averages; when the work is completed, an appropriate grade will be assigned based on the instructor’s evaluation of the work submitted and a new grade point average computed.
+Unless the course is completed or an extension is granted, the IN mark automatically will lapse to the default grade designated on the Incomplete Mark Contract at the earliest of one of the following: (1) the default date designated on the Incomplete Mark Contract; or (2) at the end of three consecutive terms for graduate courses and after 90 calendar days for College of Podiatric Medicine courses.

 - The mark IP (In Progress) may be given to students to indicate that work is in progress toward a thesis, dissertation, research, individual investigation or a similar effort that requires additional time beyond a semester.
-The IP mark can be utilized only in designated courses and is not used in computing grade point averages.
-An IP mark is used for thesis (6xx99) or dissertation (8xx99) courses during those semesters in which a student is in the process of completing a thesis or dissertation.
-For courses required for the degree, a final grade must be given before a degree can be granted.
-The IP mark when given for thesis registration remains a terminal grade if the student changes from a thesis option in the master’s degree to another degree option.
+A grade will be given when the work is completed.
+The IP mark can be utilized only in designated courses and is not counted in computing grade point averages.
+The IP mark remains a terminal mark if the student does not complete the requirements for the course.
+For courses required for a degree or certificate, a grade must be given before the credential may be granted.

 - The mark NF (Never Attended–Fail) denotes that the student neither attended one class session nor formally withdrew from the course.
 The NF mark counts as an F (zero quality points) in computing grade point averages.